venkateshrajan/.dotfiles/install/README.md

     Execute the final command once everything is a success

 ### Planned implementions/scripts
-- [ ] Nvchad config installer
+- [x] Nvchad config installer
-- [ ] Tmux installer
+- [x] Tmux installer
-- [ ] Tmux config installer
+- [x] Tmux config installer
-- [ ] A common interactive installer to choose the scripts
+- [x] A common interactive installer to choose the scripts
+- [ ] Split the package installer as a seperate utility
+- [ ] Common installer should install findutils (fedora) and dialog
+- [ ] Bug: Latest NvChad has issues with the old nvim
+- [ ] Grab the post commands from all the individual commands and log it once at the end
+- [ ] Add option to install lsd
+- [ ] Bug: Observed color issues on debian docker image